89luca89/terrible/README.md

                             # the additional disk.
                             data_disks:
                                 # Here we declare the disk name
-                            	disk-1:
+                            	disk-storage:
                             		size: 100                       # Disk size = 100 GB
-                            		pool: default                   # Store the disk image into the pool: default.
+                            		pool: default                   # Store the disk image into the pool = default.
                             		format: xfs                     # Disk Filesystem = xfs
+                            		mount_point: /mnt/data_storage  # The path where the disk is mounted
+                            data_disks:
+                                # Here we declare the disk name
+                            	disk-config:
+                            		size: 1                         # Disk size = 1 GB
+                            		pool: default                   # Store the disk image into the pool = default.
+                            		format: ext4                    # Disk Filesystem = ext4
-                            		mount_point: /mnt/data_disk_1   # The path where the disk is mounted
+                            		mount_point: /mnt/data_config   # The path where the disk is mounted
 ```